ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Release 2.5.1
+Option to obey enrolment restriction dates.
+Addition of 3 extra roletypes (03, 04, 05).
+Fixing error when logging path location is blank.
+*Sort the menu of term in Reprocess Enrolments and Prune Tables.
+*LMB endpoint security must now be explicitly disabled.
+  For backwards compatibility, if LMB is enabled and no username or password is set, security is set as disabled during the upgrade.
+Catch exception thrown when course shortname or idnumbers collide.
+(CONTRIB-4559)

 Release 2.5.0
 Fixing lmbcheck variable name (Good catch from Chris Folin CONTRIB-4263) Remove depreciated use of make_categories_list (CONTRIB-4299)